Parbelaez/personal-portfolio/README.md

 - Images not loading due to the wrong path.
 - "a" attribute is given mistakenly to the image contained in it.
 - Resizing issues due to the min-max height threshold not being defined.
+- The hamburger menu was not working properly on the engineering page.!!!!!!!!!!!!!
+- The hamburger menu was not working properly on the film page.
+It was due to an incorrect label assigned to the input.

 ### HTML Errors